strontic/strontic.github.io/xcyclopedia/library/Magnify.exe-1838A2C6641F4ABCC882C1134709EC6C.md

 ## Possible Misuse

 *The following table contains possible examples of `Magnify.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Magnify.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --